Paul preaches to a mob of Jews

-Before people starting calling the followers of Jesus “Christians,” (see Acts 11:26), they called them followers of the Way.
+Before people started calling the followers of Jesus “Christians” (see Acts 11:26), they called them “followers of the Way.”
 Some wrote of it as “the way of the Lord.”
 Didache (Teaching), a Christian manual written in either the first or second century, spoke of “Two Ways.”
-There was the way that led to life, and the way that led to death.
-When Jesus’ disciple, Thomas, asked how to get to where Jesus was going, so he could go, too, Jesus said, “I am the way, the truth, and the life.
-No one can come to the Father except through me” (John 14:6 New Living Translation)
+There was the way that led to life and the way that led to death.
+When Jesus’s disciple, Thomas, asked how to get to where Jesus was going, so he could go too, Jesus said, “I am the way, the truth, and the life.
+No one can come to the Father except through me” (John 14:6, New Living Translation).

 Paul was referring to the Sanhedrin council, which functioned a bit like a governing Jewish Congress/Supreme Court or Parliament.
-See note for Acts 5:21.
+See footnote for Acts 5:21.

 Saul is the Hebrew version of the Greek name of Paul.

 Paul’s traveling companions either couldn’t hear the voice or didn’t understand what the voice was saying.
 It’s uncertain which.

 The Greek word for “Good” is often translated “Righteous.”
 It refers to someone who’s God-approved, just, and downright good to the core.
 Jesus, for example.

 “Putting your faith in the Lord” is more literally “calling on his name.”
 It’s a bit ironic because Ananias told Paul to call on the name of the one who called out Saul’s name.

 Throwing dirt and clothes into the air was a way of expressing strong feelings—sometimes of grief or disgust or anger.

 The officer was a centurion, commander of about 100 soldiers.